 With support from the community, local McDonald's Memphis Area Co-Op, and founding partners such as Alpha Delta Pi sorority, The FedEx Pilot's Wives Association and proceeds from our annual Radiothon, Ronald McDonald House of Memphis now features a fitness room with state-of-the-art exercise equipment, a meditation room and a teen room with pool tables, gaming systems and lounge areas.

-Since opening in 1991, Ronald McDonald House Charities of Memphis has provided a "home-away-from-home" to more than 8,900 children.
+Since opening its doors in 1991, Ronald McDonald House of Memphis has provided a home for more than 9,400 children from nearly every state and 45 countries.

 Learn more about the history of Ronald McDonald House Charities of Memphis.